How Much Does a 3D Printer Cost? Calculate the ROI Now

-In this guide, we’ll compare outsourcing with in-house production, lay out the various costs you should account for to calculate cost per part, and look at considerations beyond cost when comparing various production methods.
+In this guide, we’ll compare outsourcing with in-house production, lay out the various costs you should account for to calculate cost per part, and look at considerations beyond cost when comparing various 3D printing solutions and other production methods.

 Normally, one of your first steps would be the strenuous task of creating an elaborate spreadsheet and trying to gather all of the—often hidden—information from a manufacturer.
-To skip this hassle, try our simple, interactive tool to calculate cost per part and lead time when 3D printing on the Form 2, and to compare time and cost savings to other production methods.Calculate Your ROI Now
+To skip this hassle, try our simple, interactive 3D printing cost calculator to calculate 3D printing cost and lead time on a Formlabs SLA 3D printer, and to compare time and cost savings to other production methods.Calculate Cost and Time Savings

 Outsourcing vs. In-House Production

 Outsourcing production to service bureaus or labs is recommended when you require 3D printing only occasionally, and for parts that are large or call for non-standard materials.
-Bureaus generally have several technologies in-house such as SLA, SLS, FDM, and metal 3D printers.
+Bureaus generally have several 3D printing processes in-house such as SLA, SLS, FDM, and metal 3D printers.
 They can also provide advice on various materials and offer value-added services such as design or advanced finishing.

 The main downsides of outsourcing are cost and lead time.
 One of the greatest benefits of 3D printing is its speed compared to traditional manufacturing methods, which quickly diminishes when an outsourced part takes multiple days or even weeks to arrive.
 With growing demand and production, outsourcing also rapidly becomes expensive.

 Desktop 3D printers are great when you need parts quickly.
-Depending on the number of parts and printing volume, investment into a desktop 3D printer can break even within months.
+Depending on the number of parts and printing volume, investment into a professional 3D printer can break even within months.

 With desktop machines, you can pay for just as much capacity as your business needs, and scale production by adding extra units as demand grows without making a significant investment in a large-format 3D printer.
 By using multiple 3D printers, you also get the flexibility to print parts in different materials simultaneously.
 Service bureaus can still supplement this flexible workflow for larger parts or unconventional materials.